Building your 6th Sense: Spring Time Transition

 Roadbeds - Much like dock pilings, roadbeds also absorb heat and provide a place for shad to spawn.
 Both elements are driving factors that attract pre spawn and post spawn bass.
 If timed correctly, entire schools of bass will position on this type of structure.

 Recommended Baits and Techniques:

-Carolina-rig - Tried and true, a Carolina-rig is a great option to drag around points, roadbeds, and brush piles.
-Our recommended setup includes 20lb fluorocarbon line, a 1 oz ‘Pitch Black’ tungsten weight, #4 ‘Gyro’ Swivel, and a 4/0 Stout wide gap hook.
+Tried and true, a Carolina-rig is a great option to drag around points, roadbeds, and brush piles.
+Our recommended setup includes 20lb fluorocarbon line, a tungsten or lead Carolina Pre-Rig, and a Stout 4/0 hook.
 The Nedfry and Clout are both great soft plastics to use on this setup.
 However, a less known option that is also highly effective is a Flush 5.2 soft plastic jerkbait.
 The subtle action of this bait imitating an injured baitfish is enough to entice finicky fish into eating.

 Provoke - The Provoke 106x jerkbait is a dynamite bait to fish around docks, points, and shallow roadbeds.
 This bait has a unique ability to draw fish in from long distances.
 This has proven to be extremely effective for bass that are feeding heavily on baitfish.
 ‘Chrome Threadfin’, ‘French Bone Pearl’, and ‘Jaint Juice’ are some of our favorite colors for this technique.